 Links: FOTW homepage | search | disclaimer and copyright | write us | mirrors

-Flag of Robledillo de la Jara - Image by Ivan Sache, 22 July 2015
+Flag of Zafarraya - Image by Ivan Sache, 12 October 2015

-Flag: In proportions 2:3, red with a green stripe along the hoist and the fly, in the center the municipal coat of arms.
+Flag: Rectangular, in proportions 2:3, plain green with a red horizontal stripe throughout in width 1/5 of the flag's total area.
+Centered and superimposed, the municipal coat of arms.

 Coat of arms: Vert five shepherd's staffs or in saltire their upper part turned dexterwise.
 A bordure gules eight stars or.
 The shield surmounted by a Spanish Royal crown closed.

 The symbols, designed by the historian Andrés García Maldonado were unveiled on 2 May 2015 during a ceremony aimed at "definitively sealing concord between Zafarraya and Alhama".

 The design and colors are similar to the flag of Alhama by a mere coincidence.
 Green represents the plain, referring to the most accepted etymology of the Arab name of the town, Fahs-al-ra-iyya, "the shepherds' plain", as well as aspiration to a better future.
 Red recalls the struggle of Zafarraya for municipal independence and for liberty until the advent of democracy.